New words in this lesson:

 samato - the same thing

-To tell time, Globasa uses the ordinal numbers which are derived by attaching the suffix -li to the cardinal numbers.
-Additionally, Globasa uses the word satu (hour) rather than watu (time).
+To tell time, Globasa uses the word satu (hour) rather than watu (time) along with cardinal numbers.

 To is ke satu?